garrettbland/workhays/README.md

 ### Developing locally

 Clone this repo, run `npm install`.
 Then `npm run dev` to fire up the development server on `http://localhost:3000`.
 Nodemon is used, so it will watch for file changes and hot reload.
+Run `npm run prod` to setup production environment

-The build process will automatically compile `tailwind.css`, uglify && minify it, and create a new file called `style.min.css`.
-This is the css file that will be referenced during dev and prod.
+The build process will automatically compile `tailwind.css`, uglify && minify it, and create a new file called `style.css`.
+This is the css file that will be referenced during dev.
+In prod, it will read all of the html, purge the unused css, and then minify for tiny css sizes.

 ### Flow
 This app is using handlebars (`.hbs` file extensions) for the view templating engine.
 This allows templates, partials, and helpers and some basic level logic to be used before the html is sent to the client.